-In no circumstance will a student be allowed to receive a degree or receive a Certificate of Dean if written work necessary for graduation has not been completed and a grade submitted.
-Students intending to graduate should realize that an extension of the due date for written work may delay graduation or prevent them from sitting for the bar examination.
+In no circumstance will a student be allowed to receive a degree or receive a Certificate of Dean if written work necessary for graduation has not been submitted by the timeline indicated above.
+Students intending to graduate should realize that not meeting the deadline described above will delay graduation, or will prevent them from sitting for the next bar examination.
 For more information, see "Graduation and Admission to the Bar," infra.